vasilisbaltas/Simulated-Annealing-for-the-VRP/README.md

 resembles an older Kaggle problem.

 I have implemented a random search algorithm, as well as the Simulated Annealing metaheuristic combined with two different neighborhood moves.
+This work was conducted in the context of my Master's degree module of Mathematical Programming and Optimization